Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

 3. Select a CSV file from the local drive and upload the CSV file.

+    !!!
+Note

+        Phone numbers in the CSV should be in E.164 format with Country Code, Area Code, Subscriber Number and within double inverted quotes.

 4. Select the **Mapping Fields** and click **Save**.
     <img src="../images/mapping-fields-contact-list.png" alt="Mapping Fields" title="Mapping Fields" style="border: 1px solid gray; zoom:80%;">

     !!!
 Note

-        * Phone Number is mandatory for voice campaigns.
+        Phone Number is mandatory for voice campaigns.
-        * Phone numbers in CSV should be in E.164 format with Country Code, Area Code, Subscriber Number and within double inverted quotes.

 5. The Contact List is created.